Slightly supercritical percolation on nonamenable graphs I: The distribution of finite clusters: Introduction

 Of course, \cref{thm:main_volume,thm:main_radius} tell us rather more than this: they show us the precise manner in which the polynomial tail at $p_c$ is gradually transformed into the exponential tail away from $p_c$.
 In particular, they make the following natural heuristic picture precise: There is a \emph{scaling window} of order $|p-p_c|^{-1}$ such that within the scaling window percolation behaves in essentially the same way as critical percolation, whereas outside the scaling window the off-critical effects begin to become apparent.
 Moreover, roughly speaking, these off-critical effects manifest themselves in a way that is proportional to how much larger our cluster is than a cluster that is at the edge of the scaling window (i.e., than a cluster that has radius $|p-p_c|^{-1}$ or volume $|p-p_c|^{-2}$).
 This intuitive picture will be an important motivation to many of our proofs: We will often prove estimates by separate analyses of the `inside-window' and `outside-window' cases.
 Note that the restriction to a neighbourhood of $p_c$ is necessary as $\zeta(p) \to \infty$ as $p\downarrow 0$ or $p \uparrow 1$.

 Finally, we note that \cref{thm:main_volume} also permits immediate computation of the slightly supercritical scaling exponents $\gamma'$ and $\Delta'$.
-It is believed that for every connected, locally finite, quasi-transitive graph $G=(V,E)$ there exists $\gamma,\gamma',\Delta,$ and $\Delta'$ such that
+It is believed that for every connected, locally finite, quasi-transitive graph $G=(V,E)$ there exist $\gamma,\gamma',\Delta,$ and $\Delta'$ such that if $k$ is a positive integer then

 where the $k$ subscripts mean that the implicit constants may depend on $k$.
 See \cite[Chapters 9 and 10]{grimmett2010percolation} for background on this conjecture.
 It is known that if $G$ satisfies the triangle condition then $\gamma$ and $\Delta$ are well-defined and take their \emph{mean-field} values of $1$ and $2$ respectively \cite{MR762034,MR923855} (see also \cite{1901.10363}). \cref{thm:main_volume} implies a similar result for $\gamma'$ and $\Delta'$ for graphs satisfying the $L^2$ boundedness condition.